With better control of side effects from chemotherapy, treatment is going more smoothly for many people with cancer.

 Frequently Asked Questions

 Q. I’ve had some nerve damage as a side effect of my treatment.
 Should my doctor consider changing the type of chemotherapy I’m getting?

 A. This is a judgment call.
 You and your doctor have to weigh the risks and benefits of your treatment.
 The decision will depend on how severe your symptoms are, where you are in the course of your treatment, how much your tumor has responded to chemotherapy, the current goals of treatment and whether there are other effective drugs available that do not cause nerve damage.
 However, even if you stop using a medicine today, you will probably continue to have symptoms for some time.
 And because nerve damage builds up over time, the symptoms may increase before they decrease.
 Talk with your doctor or nurse about medications, as well as other treatments that may help ease discomfort.

 Q. I haven’t experienced many side effects from my chemotherapy, so I’m wondering whether my treatment is really working.

-Q. When a patient has neutropenia (a low white blood cell count), what is the most common organism that causes infections, and what antibiotics are used?
+Q. When a patient has neutropenia (a low white blood cell count), what are the most common types of bacteria that cause infections, and what antibiotics are used?

-A. There are many different organisms that can cause infection.
-That is why a broad-spectrum antibiotic (an antibiotic used to treat a wide range of bacteria) is usually prescribed to treat infection.
+A. There are many different bacteria that can cause infection.
+That is why a broad-spectrum antibiotic (an antibiotic used to treat a wide range of these organisms) is usually prescribed to treat infection.
 Doctors see different patterns of infection in different geographic regions.
 These patterns help doctors decide which medicines are given to treat infections and prevent them from becoming worse.